Long March 2F

+The Long March 2F (LM-2F; 长征二号F火箭), also known as Chang Zheng 2F (CZ-2F), is a Chinese human-rated two-stage hypergolic-fuelled medium-lift launch vehicle, part of the Long March 2 rocket family.
+Launching the Shenzhou spacecraft on all 22 flights of the Shenzhou program, it is one of three in-service orbital rockets worldwide to have launched multiple crews, alongside Russia's Soyuz-2 and the US Falcon 9.

-The Long March 2F (长征二号F火箭 Changzheng 2F), also known as the CZ-2F, LM-2F and Shenjian (神箭, "Divine Arrow"), is a Chinese orbital carrier rocket, part of the Long March 2 rocket family.
-Designed to launch crewed Shenzhou spacecraft, the Long March 2F is a human-rated two-stage version of the Long March 2E rocket, which in turn was based on the Long March 2C launch vehicle.
+The Long March 2F is a two-stage version of the Long March 2E rocket, which in turn was based on the Long March 2C launch vehicle.
+The entire family is based on the Soviet R-2.
+The rocket is entirely fuelled by the hypergolic mixture of unsymmetrical dimethylhydrazine and dinitrogen tetroxide.
+The first stage is powered by four YF-20B engines, as well as four boosters each with one such engine; the second stage uses one YF-24 engine.

 It is launched from complex SLS at the Jiuquan Satellite Launch Center.
 The Long March 2F made its maiden flight on 19 November 1999, with the Shenzhou 1 spacecraft.
-After the flight of Shenzhou 3, CPC General Secretary and President Jiang Zemin named the rocket "Shenjian", meaning "Divine Arrow".
+After the flight of Shenzhou 3, Chinese President Jiang Zemin named the rocket Shenjian (神箭, lit.
+'Divine Arrow').

-On 29 December 2002, a Long March 2F launched Shenzhou 4 for a final uncrewed test of the Shenzhou spacecraft for the upcoming flight of the first crewed mission.
-Until then, all missions were uncrewed.

 On 15 October 2003, a Long March 2F launched Shenzhou 5, China's maiden crewed mission and achieved its first human spaceflight.
-Since then, the rocket has launched twenty more missions into orbit with the latest being the Shenzhou 20 spacecraft.
+Since then, the rocket has launched twenty-one more missions into orbit with the latest being the Shenzhou 23 spacecraft.
+Since 2021, it provides crew access to the Tiangong space station.
+The rocket launched the prototype space stations of the Tiangong program: Tiangong-1 (crewed 2012 and 2013) and Tiangong-2 (crewed 2016).
+The Long March 2F is also the launch vehicle for the clandestine Chinese reusable experimental spaceplane.